Anna D. Shapiro: Career

 Her credits include the premieres of Until We Find Each Other, The Pain and the Itch, Purple Heart, Three Days of Rain, Drawer Boy, I Never Sang for my Father, A Fair Country, Iron and Man from Nebraska.
 She also directed Edwin Sanchez's Trafficking in Broken Hearts for the Atlantic Theater Company.
 She directed the world premieres of The Ordinary Yearning of Miriam Buddwing by Alexandra Gersten-Vassilaros at Steppenwolf in 2001, and Bruce Norris's The Infidel at both Steppenwolf and the Philadelphia Theatre Company.

 After directing Tracy Letts' August: Osage County at Steppenwolf and winning the Jefferson Award for Best Director, she directed the play on Broadway, with all but two of the original cast, and won the 2008 Tony Award for Best Director of a Play, as well as the Drama Desk Award and the Outer Critics Circle Award for Outstanding Director of a Play.
 August: Osage County was named by Time magazine as its number one theater production for 2007.

 On Broadway, Shapiro also directed Of Mice and Men and This Is Our Youth (2014).
 She directed the Larry David play, Fish in the Dark on Broadway at the Cort Theatre, which opened in February 2015.

 Shapiro has been on the faculty of Northwestern University as head of the Graduate Directing Program in Theatre since 2002.
 She has been affiliated with Steppenwolf Theatre since 1995, serving as the original director of the New Plays Lab and later joining the artistic staff as resident director.
 Shapiro is an artistic associate and became a member of the ensemble in 2005.
 She was named the artistic director of Steppenwolf in September 2015.

-In the Fall of 2024, Shapiro is set to direct Eureka Day by Jonathan Spector on Broadway at the Samuel J. Friedman Theatre, as part of Manhattan Theatre Club's 2024–2025 season.
+In the Fall of 2024, Shapiro directed Eureka Day by Jonathan Spector on Broadway at the Samuel J. Friedman Theatre, as part of Manhattan Theatre Club's 2024–2025 season.